getmanfred/dev-story-scraper/README.md

 # Stack Overflow Dev Story scraper

-This project allows downloading a Stack Overflow's Dev Story from a given username and transforming the information into a JSON compliant with the MAC JSON Schema.
+> This tool downloads a Dev Story (from Stack Overflow) into a JSON compliant with Manfred's MAC JSON schema.

 ## General overview

+The project is pretty simple and it is prepared to be deployed as an AWS Lambda function.

 ![General overview diagram](doc/assets/general-overview.png)

+The only dependency is with Google Maps API, but if no API Key for Google is provided it just don't autocomplete the field `whereILive`.

 ## Code

 ![Code organization](doc/assets/code-organization.png)

+The scraping process is designed to follow the MAC JSON schema, so each main subdocument is a parser on its own.

+The `index.ts` file contains the handler that launches the Lambda function, and it is in charge of the bootstraping initializing the required depdencies.

+The `DevStoryDownloader` and `Geocoder` are created at the beginning so we can inject a mock for test purposes, avoiding overusing the Stack Overflow or Google's systems.

 ### Tasks